 How could the bomb itself be a part of the hijacker’s escape plan?
 The answer is, if it was only made to resemble a bomb, but actually served another purpose entirely.
 That purpose was to provide money to the hijacker in the form of quarters, believe it or not.
 This discovery came about in a two-pronged manner.

 During my long investigation into Cooper suspect Kenny Christiansen, and his friend (the alleged accomplice) Bernie Geestman, family members of Geestman have occasionally come forward.
 One interview was with Geestman’s niece, now 59 years old, who was living with the Geestman couple with her mother (Bernie’s sister) at the time of the hijacking.
 This situation happened because Bernie’s sister had just divorced her husband back in Minnesota, and had brought her family all the way to Bonney Lake, WA to move she and her kids in with Bernie and his wife Margaret for a while.
 The whole family stayed with the Geestmans’ for about a year, before Geestman’s sister (witness Dawn Androsko) purchased a house of her own in nearby Buckley.
-(Doing it on money she borrowed from Kenny Christiansen) But just before the hijacking, and for some time afterward, Dawn and her kids were living with the alleged accomplice.
-What’s more, everyone got to know Kenny, since he was a frequent visitor to the house.
+(Remodeling it on money she borrowed from Kenny Christiansen) But before the hijacking, and for some time afterward, Dawn and her kids were quite familiar with both the Geestman family, as well as Kenny Christiansen, whom they called ‘K.P’.
+What’s more, everyone got to know Kenny, since he was a frequent visitor to both homes.

 On one memorable afternoon a few years back, I met the niece and one of her sons at a restaurant in Sumner, WA.
 It was a place all of us knew well, the old Dairy Freeze across from Sumner High School.
 She had requested to speak to me in person, after she and her family saw the famous episode on Brad Meltzer’s Decoded about Kenny Christiansen.
 They had seen the previews, and since some of them knew Christiansen, they watched the show.
 However, they were shocked at the end of the program when the last person the cast of Decoded questioned was none other than Uncle Bernie.
 He had not told anyone he would be on the show and it was a complete surprise to the whole family.
 When Bernie Geestman appeared, some family members of his were shocked again when Geestman told the cast that Kenny could be the hijacker because yes, he looked like the FBI sketch: